Skip to content

 Click here to expand and minimize this container.

-It can be really difficult to start your therapy journey when you have social anxiety.
+It can be really difficult to start your therapy journey when you have anxiety.
 Talkspace can ease some of this burden by offering a wide range of ways to conduct therapy sessions—if you’re not ready to have a video or phone-call session with your therapist, you could start with a live-text session, or simply message back and forth.
 Additionally, Talkspace will do the work of matching you with a therapist, though you’re of course free to switch if it’s not a good fit.

 Choose Type of Service on Talkspace